wjgilmore/dreamfactory-book/manuscript/chapter02.md

 APP_LOG_LEVEL=debug
 APP_LOG_MAX_FILES=5
 ```

+### Enabling Email Registration

+When creating new users and admins it is not ideal nor secure to manually set a password for each one.
+You can instead enable email registration which will allow you to instead send e-mail invitations by checking the `Send email invite` option.
+This will send an email invite to the new user containing a link to your instance and allow them to set a password.

+To enable e-mail support, you will need to add the below lines to your `.env` file and then you can send new users registration notifications!

+	MAIL_DRIVER=smtp
+	MAIL_HOST=smtp.gmail.com
+	MAIL_PORT=587
+	MAIL_USERNAME=YOUR_EMAIL@gmail.com
+	MAIL_PASSWORD=YOUR_PASSWORD

+Keep in mind `smtp` is but one of several available delivery options.

+### Increasing Your Session Lifetime

+For security reasons DreamFactory sessions are limited to 60 minutes.
+You can however change the lifetime to any desired duration by opening your `.env` file and finding the following variable:

+	#DF_JWT_TTL=60

+Change `DF_JWT_TTL` to any duration you please, defined in minutes.
+For instance, the following settings will persist your session for a week:

+	DF_JWT_TTL=10080

 ### Updating Your DreamFactory Docker Environment

 Our DreamFactory environment is still a work-in-progress, however many users are actively using it thanks to Docker's streamlined configuration and deployment capabilities.
 Occasionally you'll want to update to a newer version of DreamFactory so we've assembled the following instructions as a guide.